anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 along with other neuron outputs it gets remixed during the second phase (yes, this is an example of self-application) to create neuron inputs for the next cycle.

+This allows the network to analyze its own connectivity and to use its own connectivity structure in various ways, in addition to using it directly during the second phase of a two-stroke cycle.

+### _Self_ is typically an accumulator

+We usually connect the output of _Self_ containing the connectivity matrix with one of its inputs with weight 1.
+This way _Self_ accumulates the connectivity matrix while accepting updates to its value from other neurons in the network.

+This is not mandatory, one can imagine different arrangements.
+But this is how we were doing things in our 2016-2018 experiments.